clankjak/edx-documentation/en_us/shared/students/SFD_certificates.rst

   closes two weeks after the course has started, or after at least one assignment due date has passed.

-If you have questions about changing your certificate type, you can contact the edX support team at `technical@edx.org <mailto://technical@edx.org>`_.
+If you have questions about changing your certificate type, contact the edX support team at `technical@edx.org <mailto://technical@edx.org>`_.

 *************************